QuadCodeCrafters/Saliya-auto-care-Cashier/README.md

 3. Open the solution file in Visual Studio.
 4. Build and run the project.

+## Mailjet Installation and Setup
+Mailjet is used for email notifications and communications in this POS system.

+1. Install the Mailjet NuGet package:
+    ```bash
+    Install-Package Mailjet.Api -Version latest
+    ```
+2. Configure Mailjet API keys:
+   - Sign up at [Mailjet](https://www.mailjet.com/) and get your API credentials.
+   - Add the credentials to your application:
+     ```csharp
+     using Mailjet.Client;
+     using Mailjet.Client.Resources;
+     using Newtonsoft.Json.Linq;
+     using System;
+     using System.Threading.Tasks;

+     class Program
+     {
+         static async Task Main(string[] args)
+         {
+             MailjetClient client = new MailjetClient("your-api-key", "your-secret-key");
+             MailjetRequest request = new MailjetRequest
+             {
+                 Resource = Send.Resource,
+             }
+             .Property(Send.FromEmail, "your-email@example.com")
+             .Property(Send.FromName, "POS System")
+             .Property(Send.Subject, "Test Email")
+             .Property(Send.TextPart, "Hello, this is a test email from Mailjet!")
+             .Property(Send.Recipients, new JArray {
+                 new JObject { { "Email", "recipient@example.com" } }
+             });

+             MailjetResponse response = await client.PostAsync(request);
+             Console.WriteLine(response.StatusCode);
+         }
+     }
+     ```
+3. Use Mailjet to send email notifications for order confirmations, password resets, etc.

 ## Contribution

 If you'd like to contribute, please follow these steps: